FNNN98/Drone-data-acquisition-subsystem/README.md

 By using the HAL provided by ST, the task taski2cR() acquire the following RawData from the sensors on the IKS01A2 and save it on the sensorData struct:

 - LPS22HB Barometer
-  Sensor polled with ODR set to 50 Hz
+  Sensor polled with ODR set to 50 Hz.

-Data is acquired in Hectopascal (hPa)
+Data is acquired in Hectopascal (hPa).

 - LSM6DSL* Accelerometer
   Sensor polled with ODR set to 833 Hz,
-  FS = ±2 with 0.61 mg/LSB sensitivity
+  FS = ±2 with 0.61 mg/LSB sensitivity.

-Data is later converted into the tridimensional vector of acceleration (rad·sec^−1)
+Data is later converted into the tridimensional vector of acceleration (rad·sec^−1).

 - LSM6DSL Gyroscope
   Sensor polled with ODR set to 833 Hz,
-  FS = ±2000 with 70 mdps/LSB sensitivity
+  FS = ±2000 with 70 mdps/LSB sensitivity.

-Data is later converted into the tridimensional vector of angular speeds (rad·sec^−1)
+Data is later converted into the tridimensional vector of angular speeds (rad·sec^−1).

 - LSM303AGR* Accelerometer
   Sensor polled with ODR set to 200 Hz,
-  FS = ±2 g with 3.9 mg/LSB sensitivity
+  FS = ±2 g with 3.9 mg/LSB sensitivity.

-Data is later converted into the tridimensional vector of acceleration (rad·sec^−1)
+Data is later converted into the tridimensional vector of acceleration (rad·sec^−1).

 - LSM303AGR Magnetometer
   Sensor polled with ODR set to 100 Hz,
-  1.5 mgauss/LSB sensitivity
+  1.5 mgauss/LSB sensitivity.
-Data is later converted into the tridimensional vector of magnetic flux (microT)
+Data is later converted into the tridimensional vector of magnetic flux (microT).

 *Accelerometer RawData from the LSM6DSL and the LSM303AGR is then averaged and saved on a data struct.